 No, the first time I went out there was with Mitchell Harrison and his Dad, Brian.
 He was going out there to do some suspension testing with Pro Circuit when he was on Team Green and I was doing this whole “life video” about Mitchell.
 That was the first time I went.
 The second time I went was for Mammoth.

-I was just curious.
-So, since this is one of your favorite videos I was wondering if you could expound on the process of making it?
-I know you mentioned [in the livestream that] riders were hitting their marks continuously allowing you to pull of some seamless jump cut shots.
+Since this is one of your favorite videos I was wondering if you could expound on the process of making it?

 The Mammoth video is in my top five favorite edits, for sure.
 A lot of people won’t like the song because one, it’s rap, and two, it’s $uicideboy$.
 I didn’t make that edit until about two or three weeks after [Mammoth] happened.
 Nowadays if I don’t have my full edit out within the first week I’m freaking out inside; it’s going to be irrelevant by that time.
 I had so much other work to do at the time with Leatt, but I had a bunch of random footage at the time that I was using for Instagram.
 I thought to myself, “I think I have enough to make a full edit.”